-LIVE FIRE TRAINING IN THE BURN ROOM/ FLASH CHAMBER:
+LIVE FIRE TRAINING IN THE BURN ROOM/ FLASHOVER/ FIRE BEHAVIOR CHAMBERS:

 Safety is the utmost concern to address during any live fire type training exercise.
-When conducting Live Fire Evolutions at the NATC and within the Burn Room/Flash Chamber, the recommendations in NFPA 1403 2002 edition, Standard on Live Fire Training Evolutions will be followed.
+When conducting Live Fire Evolutions at the NATC and within the Burn Room/Flash or Fire Behavior Chambers, the recommendations in NFPA 1403 2002 edition, Standard on Live Fire Training Evolutions will be followed.
 All training activities held at NATC are to be conducted with the utmost professionalism so all participants can learn without fear of being injured while training.